 - Buzz Lightyear of Star Command takes place in a galaxy full of all sorts of alien-looking races, most of which are identified by name if a significant enough character is a member.
 Buzz himself, however, is never specifically called "human", his home planet is never identified, and he never removes the purple "cloth" over the back of his head, even in civilian clothes - for all we know, it could actually be part of his head.

-- Quite a few characters from Codename: Kids Next Door.
-A lot of them (especially villains) have bizarre appearances and abilities but are never stated to be anything other than human.
+- Quite a few characters (especially villains) have bizarre appearances and abilities but are never stated to be anything other than human.
 Then again, the show apparently takes place in a very strange Alternate Universe.

 - Muscle Man from Regular Show.
 He looks more humanoid than anyone else in the regular cast (possibly except for Eileen, who has been identified as a mole), but he's green.
 It's also revealed that there are other characters who resemble him.

-- Like the above example, the Warden of Superjail! most definitely looks human, but has magical powers and according to the two-parter season 1 finale "Time Police", is Older than They Look.
+- The Warden most definitely looks human, but has magical powers and, according to the two-parter season 1 finale "Time Police", is Older Than They Look.

 - Lord Stingray may fall under this, too, post-"Stingstress".
 Although he appears to be a normal human man beneath the costume (the fact he never removes his Expressive Mask aside), Christy Karacas teased fans with the remark: "Who says he's even human?"